fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle What to do if amount gets deducted twice from the investor’s account?

-::::AccordionContent

-If the amount is deducted twice, which means that duplicate order IDs were created for the payment, and the amount has been transferred to the fund house.
-FP takes the necessary steps to coordinate with the fund house and get the amount refunded to the investor.
-In this case, you can reach out to FP support team for assistance.

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

 :::AccordionTitle A payment is marked as failed but money is debited from the investors account?
 What do I do?

 ::::AccordionContent